Baseball in Japan is more than just a game. The Japanese stars in MLB carry that pressure everywhere they go

 By Kyle Feldscher, CNN

-(CNN) — Watch the trailer for “Homecoming: The Tokyo Series,” which will begin streaming on the CNN app at 9 a.m.
+(CNN) — Watch “Homecoming: The Tokyo Series,” which will begin streaming on the CNN app at 9 a.m.
 ET on Friday.
 Subscribe to All Access here.

 Baseball in Japan, according to Yasuko Tanahara, starts and ends with a bow.